decryptec/YDLite/README.md

 # Simple yt-dlp Frontend UI

 A lightweight web interface for [yt-dlp](https://github.com/yt-dlp/yt-dlp), built with Flask.
-Quickly download videos or audio from supported platforms using a clean and minimal browser UI.
+Download videos or audio from supported platforms using a clean and minimal browser UI.

 ## Features